AnthonyLzq/Simba.js/README.md

 Please check the [`changelog.md`](https://github.com/AnthonyLzq/simba.js/blob/master/CHANGELOG.md) file.
 Also, if you want to check what is coming, check the [road map](https://simbajs.notion.site/simbajs/783092dc7d444067b4c56a25d671f658?v=31060f3d17524ca58870e86c2960a6df).

-### Version 5.x.x
+### Version 6.x.x

-In this major version I would be focusing on adding new possible configurations according to the road map.
-The major changes of this version will be described here:
+In this major version I would be focusing on adding integrations for CI/CD and testing.

-- API creation logic was split to improve scalability.
-- Added support for GraphQL in both, Express and Fastify.

 ## <a name="notes"></a>Notes